neoarz/Countdown-App/README.md

 # Countdown App (Inspired by the Movie "Countdown")

 Welcome to the **Countdown App**, inspired by the app from the movie *Countdown*.
-This app a sets a different time for every individual "until death" in the movie.
+This app a sets a different time for every individual's death like in the movie.

 ---